-Parents/carers will not be coming on to the school site and will say goodbye either at the main gates or will walk down to where the tarmac changes colour and there are staff waiting - please say goodbye there.
+Parents/carers will not be coming on to the school site and will say goodbye either at the main gates or will walk down to where there are staff waiting and say goodbye there.
+This is actually the tarmac line where the new playground ends.

 Children will walk in to their classrooms independently.